jorgego11/aiopslabs/docs/integration.md

 ---

+## Exploring Automations in CP4WAIOps

+By creating automations in CP4WAIOps, you can proactively set up **policies**, **runbooks**, and **actions** to detect and remediate events, both current and future.
+Policies are rules that contain conditions and a set of actions that can be manual or automated.
+With policies, you can automatically group alerts into a story, and assign runbooks to resolve alerts.

+When you create a runbook, you can define the required steps to resolve a situation.
+If you don’t have any runbooks, you can create a new one or load some sample runbooks.
+Actions in runbooks are the collection of several manual steps into a single automated entity.
+An action improves runbook efficiency by automatically performing procedures and operations.
+Actions can be shared and reused across runbooks.

-## Review and Update CP4WAIOps Policies
+### Review and Update CP4WAIOps Policies

 Now, lets take a look at the automations page in CP4WAIOps.
-By creating automations, we can proactively set up actions and policies to detect and remediate events.
+We will update a few of the existing policies that are needed for this Lab.

 From the Home page, clik on `Automations` under `Overview` on the left side of the page and make sure you follow the page introduction tour (pop-up) as this will explain this page in detail.
 In this page, we can manage *Policies*, *Runbooks* and *Actions*.